ToanQPham/ToanQPham.github.io/writing.md

 <a href="{{ site.baseurl }}/notes/AluffiAlg_Chap3RingsModules.pdf">solutions</a>.
 </p>
 <p>Too many commutative diagrams needed to drawn so I stop typing solutions.
 Also, I feel that I know enough to learn more when needed.
-Another option is to resume when taking quals exam.
+Another option is to resume when taking quals exam.</p>

 **Ongoing projects:**

 <p><a href="{{ site.baseurl }}/notes/vakil_ag.html">Solutions for Vakil's algebraic geometry book</a> <a href="{{ site.baseurl }}/notes/AlgGeoVakil2.pdf">..."</a>

+<p>Springer's Linear algebraic groups. </p>

 **Writing/Notes:**
 <p><a href="{{ site.baseurl }}/notes/SymFuncNotes.pdf">Notes about symmetric functions</a> when I took a reading course with [Ole Warnaar](https://people.smp.uq.edu.au/OleWarnaar/).